prasadhcms/geminicli-anyllm/README.md

 - For other endpoints, it uses a completion format with `prompt`
 - Response parsing is adapted to extract content from the `choices` array

-## Authentication

-The CLI automatically handles authentication headers for different providers:

-- OpenAI and OpenRouter: Uses `Authorization: Bearer YOUR_API_KEY`
-- Other providers: Uses `X-API-Key: YOUR_API_KEY`

 ## Advanced Usage

 ### Non-Interactive Mode